wso2-extensions/esb-connector-kafka/docs/publishmessage.md

     </target>
     </proxy>
   ````
-Following is a sample proxy service that illustrates how you can connect to a Kakfa broker with the init operation, and then use the publishMessages operation to publish messages via the topic with security.
+Given below is a sample proxy service that illustrates how you can connect to a Kakfa broker with the init operation and then use the publishMessages operation to publish messages via the topic with security.

 **proxy with security**